zibusisomasuku/JS-Tutorials/README.md

 Arrays allow JS to store several variables at once.
 Ideally, this is how you would use them:
 `const investments = ["risk", "reward", "return"]`

-You can also nest arrags within each other, say:
+You can also nest arrays within each other, say:
 `const grades = [["Maths", 96], ["Physics", 100]]`

 > **Tip** You can use the same bracket notation to extract indices of array elements.
 You simply add additional square brackets for additional elements in a nested array.
 For instance, to get `100` from the `grades` array above, you would say: `grades[1][1]`.